snowplow-archive/snowplow.github.com/_posts/2014-07-27-iglu-server-0.2.0-released.md

 ---
 layout: post
-shtortenedlink: Iglu Server 0.2.0 released
+shortenedlink: Iglu release 2 with new RESTful schema server
-title: Iglu Server 0.2.0 released
+title: Iglu release 2 with a new RESTful schema server
-tags: [iglu, scala, server]
+tags: [iglu, scala, server, api, restful]
 author: Ben
 category: Releases
 ---

-We are pleased to announce the 0.2.0 release of Iglu, our machine-readable schema repository for JSON schemas.
+We are pleased to announce the second release of Iglu, our machine-readable schema repository for JSON Schema.
 If you are not familiar with what Iglu is please read [the blog post for the initial release of Iglu](/blog/2014/07/01/iglu-schema-repository-released/).

-This release is the main building block for the future releases and contains the most basic functionalities we had in mind when launching Iglu.
-This takes the form of a RESTful api which is meant to be intuitive to use.
+Iglu release 2 introduces a new Scala-based RESTful repository server, which will serve as the basis for our future releases, and contains many of the key schema-related functionalities we envisioned when designing Iglu.
+The new Scala repository server is version 0.1.0.

-In this post, we will have a look at those different features and notably:
+In this post, we will cover the following aspects of the new repository service:

 1. [The schema service](/blog/2014/07/27/iglu-server-0.2.0-released/#schema)
 2. [The catalog service](/blog/2014/07/27/iglu-server-0.2.0-released/#catalog)